1. Home

 1. Establish culturally and linguistically appropriate goals, policies, and management accountability, and infuse them throughout the organization’s planning and operations.

-2. Conduct ongoing assessments of the organization's CLAS-related activities and integrate CLAS-related measures into measurement and continuous quality improvement activities.
+2. Conduct ongoing assessments of the organization’s integration of CLAS-related activities and measures into quality improvement activities.

 3. Collect and maintain accurate and reliable demographic data to monitor and evaluate the impact of CLAS on health outcomes and to inform service delivery.

-4. Conduct regular assessments of community health assets and needs and use the results to plan and implement services that respond to the cultural and linguistic realities of populations in the service area.
+4. Conduct regular assessments of community health assets and needs and use the results to plan and implement services that respond to the cultural and linguistic needs of populations in the service area.

-5. Partner with the community to design, implement, and evaluate policies, practices, and services to ensure cultural and linguistic appropriateness.
+5. Partner with the community to design, implement, and evaluate cultural and linguistically appropriate practices and impact.

-6. Create conflict and grievance resolution processes that are culturally and linguistically appropriate to identify, prevent, and resolve conflicts or complaints.
+6. Create culturally and linguistically appropriate processes to identify, prevent, and resolve conflicts, complaints, or grievances.

 7. Communicate the organization’s progress in implementing and sustaining CLAS to all stakeholders, constituents, and the general public.